kcl-tscm/imeall/README.md

 This will launch the web app hosted locally and can be accessed through your browser at http://127.0.0.1:5000/.

-The home page contains a list of links to the data view for each grain boundary in the database.
-Each grain boundary page has various attributes that can be read off and visualized.
-An embedded snapshot of the grain boundary structure can be visualized, and a 2d schematic of the grain boundary is also generated.
-The database stores atomic scale properties according to calculation type ( e.g. tight binding models, EAM, DFT).

-Tables of key properties: total energy, grain boundary energy, elastic constants, Young's modulus, poisson ratio are displayed for each calculation type.

-In terms of the database structure sub-folders of each grain boundary object can be extended to include sub calculations.
-Of particular relevance is a sub folder of Nx3 atomic displacements which allows for the creation of an associated force constant matrix at the DFT level, and defect subfolders.
-The design of this scheme is to make the database suitably structured for training GAP models.
+The home page contains a list of links to the data view for each material in the database.
+This leads to a view of different orientation axes vectors for which grain boundary properties have been computed.
+For instance /alphaFe/110 contains all 110 grain boundaries for iron etc. The 000 orientation axes implies a perfect crystal, and different cleavage planes and singular defects.
+Within each orientation axes is a list of full grain boundaries.
+Each of these should contain a snap shot of the unrelaxed grain boundary structure, the coincident site lattice, and a list of sub-directories containing the type of calculations performed on the grain boundary.
+The subdirectories (subgrains) stores atomic scale properties according to calculation type (e.g. tight binding models, EAM, DFT, EAM_Mishin, DFT_PW, DFT_VASP) and within each of them a series of directories with the pattern gbid_'suffix'.
+The suffix denotes the modification to the base grain structure.
+This could constitute a pattern like _d2.0.
+Which denotes: delete one of a pair of atoms from the original grain boundary structure with nearest neighbour distance less than 2 A.
+Another suffix pattern might be displace the grain along x by distance 0.25:
+_tx0.25.
+These can be combined _d2.0_tx0.25.
+A key for these patterns is given
+here:

+_d2.0   : delete one of pair of atoms with distance < 2,0 A.
+_tx2,0  : displace one grain along x 2.0 A.
+_ty2.0  : displace one grain along y 2,0 A.
+_vn123  : vacany created by deleting atom 123.
+_h1     : 1 additional hydrogen atom in system.

 ## Installation
 To get the development branch of Imeall: